 Now, I’ve found my home with Indoor Cycling at Peloton Cycle and want to help others find their true selves.

 These thighs that consumed my thoughts and fed my shame finally became the thing that made me proud.
 It is one of my deepest hopes that someone might be inspired by my journey and, in turn, learn to truly embrace, accept and build on her (or his) natural gifts.
 We are worth so much more than a smaller pair of pants.

-Christine D’Ercole is the founder of I AM.
+About The Author: Christine D’Ercole is the founder of I AM.
 I CAN.
 I WILL.
-I DO., a mind, body, soul adventure fueled by the power of words that combines motivation, mantras, and wholehearted fitness.
-She is passionate about cycling, teaching, coffee, the beach, french bulldogs, red wine, her daughter, her next tattoo, thinking good thoughts and putting them out in the world.
+I DO., a mind, body, soul adventure fueled by her signature WORDSHOPS that combine motivation, mantras, and wholehearted fitness.
+She is also a public speaker, an internationally competitive track cyclist and Master Instructor at Peloton with over 17 years spent in the fitness industry.

-Currently an Indoor Cycling Coach for Peloton, Christine has nearly 13 years in the industry and over 20 in the saddle, so she knows what it takes to cultivate a commitment to yourself and your goals.
-As a competitive track cyclist, Christine took Gold at Master’s National Championships in 2010.
+As a decorated competitive track cyclist, Christine is a Masters World Champion and a 5X National Champion.
 She spent nearly a decade in the bicycle industry building bikes and wheels and providing custom fitting services.
 She served as a Master Trainer for Schwinn Indoor Cycling for 6 years, traveling throughout the U.S. and Brazil.
-She was a Teacher Trainer for the award-winning willPower & grace™ program as well as a Master Instructor at soulcycle.